Maple Ridge Concert Band Photo from 1952

 The Maple Ridge Concert Band (MRCB) has been in existence in the community since 1946!
-This fact astounds many new musicians who arrive on a Tuesday night for rehearsal at MRSS to find this community band a cheerful and progressive group that is constantly looking to the future with fresh ideas and eager members working diligently to improve their musical standards.
+This fact astounds many new musicians who arrive on a Tuesday night for rehearsal to find this community band a cheerful and progressive group that is constantly looking to the future with fresh ideas and eager members working diligently to improve their musical standards.
 The moto “Life Long Musical Enjoyment” is taken to heart here.

 There was a hiatus when the band did not rehearse for several years, and then like a phoenix bird, the band rose from the ashes.
 Several founding members came together to revive the band in the late 1980’s.
 Since then, from its humble beginnings, the band has grown and flourished.
 The Maple Ridge Concert Band registered as a non-profit society in 1991.

 The band participated in several community band festivals in Courtenay/Comox, Revelstoke, and Williams Lake in the early 1990s and reciprocated by hosting a large 2 day community band festival in the 224th Street Peace Park on several makeshift stages.
 The band realized the need for a permanent outdoor concert venue when they began their summer series of Twilight Tuesday Pops in the Park concerts.
 The band was spurred on to “make it happen” and with the support of mayor Belle Morse, the plans were drawn up and work began.